 Family, business, government, and education—all of these things are significant in God’s sight.
 He is raising up powerful prophetic ministries; those like Joseph and Daniel who will serve Him primarily in these areas.
 Do not assume that a calling to prophetic ministry means that you will never work in secular employment.
 Even when called to ministry as a primary vocation, work wholeheartedly in your secular career until God releases you to move on.

 Elisha had Elijah and the disciples had Jesus, but not all those who had a prophetic calling in Scripture enjoyed the benefits of healthy leadership.
 David continued to serve Saul as a warrior and musician when mistrust and jealousy were operating in Saul’s life.
 When Saul was pursuing David to kill him, David refused to kill Saul even when it appeared God had granted him an opportunity.
 His words were ‘But the Lord forbid that I should lay a hand on the Lord’s anointed.’
 (1 Sam 26:11)

 Samuel faithfully served as a priest under Eli’s leadership, even though God’s hand of judgment was against Eli for his weakness of character and allowing corruption in his family and ministry.
 Samuel waited for God’s timing for his ministry as a prophet and national leader to emerge.
 (1 Sam 3-4)

-Keep a heart of honour towards your leaders, even during the hard times and serve their vision faithfully.
-Stay where God has planted you, unless He has released you to move on.
+Keep a heart of honor towards your leaders, even during the hard times, and serve their vision faithfully.
+Stay where God has planted you unless He has released you to move on.
 Make it your mission to finish well.

 6. Be Planted in a Local Church